JodusNodus/databrokerdao-dapi/README.md

         lat: 50.880722,
         lng: 4.692725,
     },
-    sensortype: 'temperature', // the type of the sensor itself
+    type: 'temperature', // the type of the sensor itself
-    datatype: 'stream', // can be stream or dataset
+    sensortype: 'STREAM', // can be stream or dataset
     example: "{'value':11,'unit':'celsius'}",
     updateinterval: 60000,
 }